emergenzeHack/ems_toolkit/README.md

 A set of script and tools opensource to manage EMS Copernicus Service (idea by [iltempe](https://github.com/iltempe))

 Usage: Configure the app in ems.py as described.
-Run "python ems.py" to donwload data and marge the shapefiles
+Run "python ems.py" to download data and merge shapefiles

 # merge_ems_zips.py